zon188/AutomationSpecialistChallenge/README.md

 Open the project in your Java IDE.

-Run the TestNG test suite located in Class TestCase.
+Run the TestNG test suite located in execution Folder Class TestCase.